nv-morpheus/Morpheus/models/model-cards/gnn-fsi-model-card.md

 ## Model Card ++ Privacy Subcard

 ### Generatable or reverse engineerable personally-identifiable information (PII)?

 * Neither

 ### Was consent obtained for any PII used?
-* Not Applicable
+* Not Applicable (Data is extracted from synthetically created credit card transaction,refer[3] for the source of data creation)

 ### Protected classes used to create this model?
 (The following were used in model the model's training:)

-* None of the Above
+* Not applicable

 ### How often is dataset reviewed?
-* Other: Not Applicable
+* The dataset is initially reviewed upon addition, and subsequent reviews are conducted as needed or upon request for any changes.

 ### Is a mechanism in place to honor data
 * Yes